-Borrowers should ideally allow at least one year for the request to be processed (six months is the minimum).
+Borrowers should allow at least one year for the request to be processed.
 Requests made within six months of the exhibition’s opening date may not be accommodated as this does not allow sufficient time for the request to be fully considered and reviewed by two loan committees; for objects to be taken off display or retrieved from storage; for objects to receive any necessary conservation and mounting preparations; and for the borrower facility’s security and environmental conditions to be checked.

-For more information, please contact Janet Moore, Registrar for Loans from the Collections, at email@example.com.
+For more information, please contact Janet Moore at firstname.lastname@example.org.